Regulatory Affairs Officer

 Penicuik

-1 week ago
+1 month ago

 REGULATORY AFFAIRS OFFICER

-AliveDx is recruiting a Regulatory Affairs Officer to join the Regulatory Affairs team based near Edinburgh (EH26 0BF).
-The role is responsible for building regulatory strategy, to determine applicable regulatory requirements, propose solutions to comply with regulatory requirements and manage product license registration with the appropriate regulatory authorities worldwide.
+AliveDx are recruiting a Regulatory Affairs Officer to join the Regulatory Affairs team based near Edinburgh (EH26 0BF).
+The role is responsible for building regulatory strategy, to determine applicable regulatory requirements, propose solutions to comply with regulatory requirements manage product license registration with the appropriate regulatory authorities worldwide.
 Furthermore, the role is responsible for providing guidance to the company on regulatory requirements and aspects.

 • Advise AliveDx staff and project team members on data and information required for successful license applications and co-ordinate their efforts to ensure that their contributions to regulatory applications are produced to an appropriate standard for submission.